 But when an old friend turns up, she’s confused…and surprised.

-Cristine Eastin is a contributing author to Candid Conversations.
+Cristine Eastin is a contributing author.

 Life isn’t always sunshine and chocolate.
 It’s hard.
 Being a Christian doesn’t change that.